 We combine information from USPTO Utility Patents Grant Data, Compustat North American Fundamentals, Execucomp, and Thomson-Reuters Institutional Holdings database to construct our sample.
-The three main measures of innovation we use are average patent citations (corrected for truncation and technology class bias as in Hall, Jaffe, and Trajtenberg (2001)), tail innovations (Acemoglu, Akcigit, and Celik (2022)), and average originality (Hall, Jaffe, and Trajtenberg (2001)).
+The three main measures of innovation we use are average patent citations (corrected for truncation and technology class bias as in Hall et al. (2001)), tail innovations (Acemoglu et al. (2022)), and average originality (Hall et al. (2001)).
 The three measures of CEO compensation are option/income ratio, share/income ratio, and the sum of the two, called deferred ratio.
 We use the fraction of shares held by institutional owners to capture the positive effect of institutional ownership on corporate governance through the reduction of CEO influence.
 We establish the following stylized facts:

 - 1. Higher institutional ownership is positively associated with disruptive innovations (Table B1). - 2.
-Higher institutional ownership is positively associated with more incentivized CEO contracts, which contain more stock options and restricted stock grants relative to the total compensation (Table B2). - 3.
+Higher institutional ownership is positively associated with more incentivized CEO contracts, which contain more stock options and restricted stock grants relative to the total compensation (Table B.2). - 3.
 More incentivized CEO contracts are associated with more disruptive innovations (Table B3, Columns 1, 4, and 7). - 4.
 The positive association between institutional ownership and disruptive innovations appears to be realized largely through the mechanism of more incentivized CEO contracts, and especially option/income ratio (Table B3, Columns 2-3, 5-6, and 8-9). - 5.
-The positive effect of institutional ownership on more incentivized contracts and disruptive innovations remains significant even when using instrumental variables proposed by Aghion, Van Reenen, and Zingales (2013) and Hartzell and Starks (2003), lending credence to the hypothesis that the effect might be causal.
+The positive effect of institutional ownership on more incentivized contracts and disruptive innovations remains significant even when using instrumental variables proposed by Aghion et al. (2013) and Hartzell and Starks (2003), lending credence to the hypothesis that the effect might be causal.
 (Table B4).